 Many of the train services in Europe are also popular commuter services, lots of train companies increase ticket prices during “peak hours” (generally between 06:00 – 10:00 and 15:00 – 19:00 on weekdays).
 If you can, consider travelling outside of peak hours to find lower priced tickets.

 On some of the busier routes, you might also have the option to take a slower or connecting train.
 It may take a little longer than some high-speed or direct services, but if you have a little extra time on your hands, you might find a cheaper fare.
 Plus, you'll have more time to enjoy the view of the countryside!

 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

 Yes, it is possible to travel from Amsterdam Schiphol Airport to Amsterdam-Centraal without having to change trains.
-There are 161 direct trains from Amsterdam Schiphol Airport to Amsterdam-Centraal.
+There are 131 direct trains from Amsterdam Schiphol Airport to Amsterdam-Centraal each day.
 Though there may be fewer direct services available depending on your exact departure date.

-Trains travelling from Amsterdam Schiphol Airport to Amsterdam-Centraal cover a distance of around 12km during the journey.
+Trains travelling from Amsterdam Schiphol Airport to Amsterdam-Centraal cover a distance of around 7 miles (12 km) during the journey.